c1570/PartYMCTester/README.md

 * Here, you see:
   * 1Hz sine - wandering line
   * 1KHz sine - long top line, long bottom line, shorter lines in between, meaning the signal is often at max and min voltage, and less time in between.
-  * 1KHz square - long top line, long bottom line, nothing between: The signal only uses max and min voltages.
+  * 1KHz square - long top line, long bottom line, almost nothing between: The signal only uses max and min voltages.
 * This mode will help with detecting broken digital outputs and broken pull-ups/pull-downs.
-  * A proper digital signal will have characteristics similar to square waves (i.e., no intermediate voltages).
+  * A proper digital signal will have characteristics similar to square waves (i.e., almost no intermediate voltages).

 ### COMPARE mode